tonethar/IGME-230-Fall-2018/weekly/week-10B-notes.md

       - think about the sequence - put the focus on your best work - showcase your best project
 1. Curated Projects - show them in context:
     - with a web game or other interactive work, link to the actual application, don't just show screen shots
-    - create YouTube demo videos for your games that are not published to the web
+    - create YouTube demo videos for your games that are not published to the Web
     - have supporting text that explains what the project does, and its inspiration
 1. Consider showing your development *process* - this gives employers insight into how you think as a designer (or coder or artist as applicable) - here are some ideas:
     - concept images from sketchbook